Darryn Lyons: Mayor of Geelong

 In 2013, Lyons announced his candidacy for the City of Greater Geelong 2013 mayoral election.
 At the start of the election he was quoted as saying "As I have learnt from my time in the UK every election needs a comedy candidate and also as I've seen from Tony Abbott's example the electorate respects a man with great abs".
 Despite this he then campaigned heavily for the position with a "presidential-style mayoral campaign", including having a plane tow a banner across the sky in the city.
 He was declared elected after the distribution of preferences on 25 November 2013; Lyons garnered almost 30 per cent of the first preference votes, more than double the primary votes than the second-placed candidate.
 Lyons was sworn into office on 26 November 2013.

 As mayor, Lyons has focussed on lobbying for the city, creating publicity and lifting the city's profile to attract tourism and investment.

 Lyons has advocated for building a cruise ship pier on the Geelong waterfront to boost the city's economy with tourism.
 The pier would also incorporate a convention centre and cultural centre.

 Other initiatives introduced by Lyons include improving the city centre by making street parking free on weekends and planting plants in the streets.

 On 16 April 2016, the Victorian Government dismissed Lyons along with the rest of the Greater Geelong City Council, following a Commission of Inquiry which found that the council was riven with conflict, unable to manage Geelong's economic challenges, had dysfunctional leadership and had a culture of bullying.
 The government appointed administrators to run the council until council elections were held on 27 October 2017.

 Lyons ran as an Independent candidate in the 2018 Victorian state election but was unsuccessful.

 Personal life

 Lyons resides in the Western Beach area of Geelong.
 His fiancée was Elissa Friday, a former model and a student who now lists herself as single on her Instagram account.
 He was formerly married to Melanie Whitehead, who left him in 2000.
-Lyons is a personal friend of former Melbourne mayor Robert Doyle, who supported Lyons during his 2013 electoral campaign.
+Lyons is a friend of former Melbourne mayor Robert Doyle, who supported Lyons during his 2013 electoral campaign.
 Lyons has acknowledged drug abuse, binge drinking and heavy gambling during his life abroad.

+On 9 March 2023 the UK First-tier Tribunal dismissed an appeal by Lyons against an assessment to capital gains tax of £1,087,413.68 in respect of the sale of various UK properties during the tax year 2012-2013 issued by HMRC.